aiven/devportal/docs/tools/cli/user/user-access-token.rst

   * - ``--description``
     - Description of how the token will be used
   * - ``--max-age-seconds``
-    - Maximum age of the token, if any, after which it will be expired (30 days by default)
+    - Maximum age of the token in seconds, if any, after which it will expire(30 days by default)
   * - ``extend-when-used``
     - Extend token's expiry time when used (only applicable if token is set to expire)